programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 If you do not have these files from the previous lesson, you can download programming-historian-7, a [zip file from the previous lesson][]

+## Python Version

+This lesson was written using Python v.
+2.x.
+Code may not be compatible with newer versions of Python. '[Python Introduction and Installation](lessons/introduction-and-installation)' provides instructions for how you can install Python 2.x alongside newer versions.

 ## From Text to N-Grams to KWIC

 Now that you know how to harvest the textual content of a web page